cbirdlab/radBARCODER/README.md

 bamPATTERN=.Pfalc.mtGenome-RG.bam
 THREADS=32

 # toggle between two alignment methods.
-FALSE is better than TRUE if it works.
+FALSE is "better" than TRUE if it works.
 LONGALIGNMENT=FALSE

 # positions to align, refering to reference genome